MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_13.0-performance-tuning-for-hyper-v-servers.md

 ![vhd 4 kb block](../media/performance-tuning/perftune-guide-vhd-4kb-block.png)

 Each 4 KB write command that is issued by the current parser to update the payload data results in two reads for two blocks on the disk, which are then updated and subsequently written back to the two disk blocks.
-Hyper-V in Windows Server 2012 and Windows Server 2012 R2 mitigates some of the performance effects on 512e disks on the VHD stack by preparing the previously mentioned structures for alignment to 4 KB boundaries in the VHD format.
+Hyper-V in Windows Server 2016 mitigates some of the performance effects on 512e disks on the VHD stack by preparing the previously mentioned structures for alignment to 4 KB boundaries in the VHD format.
 This avoids the RMW effect when accessing the data within the virtual hard disk file and when updating the virtual hard disk metadata structures.

 As mentioned earlier, VHDs that are copied from previous versions of Windows Server will not automatically be aligned to 4 KB.
 You can manually convert them to optimally align by using the **Copy from Source** disk option that is available in the VHD interfaces.

 By default, VHDs are exposed with a physical sector size of 512 bytes.
-This is done to ensure that physical sector size dependent applications are not impacted when the application and VHDs are moved from a previous version of Windows Server to Windows Server 2012 or Windows Server 2012 R2.
+This is done to ensure that physical sector size dependent applications are not impacted when the application and VHDs are moved from a previous version of Windows Server.

 By default, disks with the VHDX format are created with the 4 KB physical sector size to optimize their performance profile regular disks and large sector disks.
 To make full use of 4 KB sectors it’s recommended to use VHDX format.

 ### Support for native 4 KB disks

-Hyper-V in Windows Server 2012 R2 supports 4 KB native disks.
+Hyper-V in Windows Server 2012 R2 and beyond supports 4 KB native disks.
 But it is still possible to store VHD disk on 4 KB native disk.
 This is done by implementing a software RMW algorithm in the virtual storage stack layer that converts 512-byte access and update requests to corresponding 4 KB accesses and updates.

 Because VHD file can only expose themselves as 512-byte logical sector size disks, it is very likely that there will be applications that issue 512-byte I/O requests.
 In these cases, the RMW layer will satisfy these requests and cause performance degradation.
 This is also true for a disk that is formatted with VHDX that has a logical sector size of 512 bytes.